StayFresh-NetworkBytes/Ubuntu_CA_Lab/README.md

 # Cisco Modeling Labs - Ubuntu CA Lab

+**README: Note this is not intended to be used to setup a production grade CA server.
+This is intended to help you understand the ease to setup your own CA server, and provide a basic environment to sign certificates.
+For production you may have more specific requirements that you should research before implementing a CA in your environment.**

-This lab allows you to build your own Ubuntu CA server to run int Cisco Modeling Labs.
+This lab allows you to build your own Ubuntu CA server to run in Cisco Modeling Labs.
 As part of the Ubuntu Cloud-Init process, a couple things occur:

 - /etc/hosts is updated to update the hostname and provide a fully qualified domain-name.
 You can use this, or update it with the domain suffix you intended to you in your lab.
 ```